 Strategic Perspective

 Beyond delivering a single system, organizations should view autonomous site feasibility studies as a strategic capability that evolves with the data landscape and organizational needs.
-The long-term vision combines architecture, governance, and culture to create durable value rather than a one-time solution.
+The long-term vision combines architecture, governance, and culture to create durable value rather than a one-off solution.

 Long-term positioning and capabilities